Bright, cheery colors, delicate textures, and you can eat them!

 Edible fruit tree flowers

 The flowers of many fruit and nut trees are also edible.
 Apple, apricot, peach, pear, and plum blossoms can be used to add color and a delicate complexity to many dishes.
 When using these flowers, be sure to only use the petals, and not the stamens or pistils.
 Because they contain low levels of cyanide, apple blossoms should be eaten in moderation.
-Citrus blossoms are very string and should be used sparingly.
+Citrus blossoms are very pungent and should be used sparingly.
 Leftovers can be added to floral arrangements, so that you can still enjoy the aroma.

 Edible vegetable flowers